-Returning the same way makes it a rather lengthy hike and there is really no alternative route.
-We used two cars parked at both ends, visiting Grødalandstunet by car.
+If we decide to return the same we get a rather long hike, and there is no alternative route.
+We used two cars parked at both ends, and visited Grødalandstunet after the hike.
 It is also a good idea to split this hike into smaller parts.
-There is public parking available at both ends, as well as at Obrestad Harbour and Grødalandstunet in the middle.
+One will find public parking available at both ends, as well as at Obrestad Harbour and Grødalandstunet in the middle.
 Public transportation is no option, biking is only feasible on some stretches.
-This hike is not suitable for wheelchairs and strollers and the rest of us would need good boots.
+This hike is not suitable for wheelchairs and strollers.
+The rest of us would need good boots.

 What to see

 We started our hike in the south at Varhaug Old Cemetery walking north.
-The cemetery is quite small and is situated few metres from the shore.
-The little white chapel makes this a lovely place regardless of weather and season.
-This is a good base for trips north and partly south on the old King’s Road.
+The cemetery is quite small and situated a few metres from the shore.
+With a little white chapel in the centre, this is a lovely place regardless of weather and season.
+This is also a good base for trips north and partly south on the old King’s Road.

-According to an article by the Stavanger Trekking Association there have been at least three churches here.
-The first was a stave church from the 1300s, the second from the 1600s.
-In 1725 the church was privatised and fell into decay.
-A new church was erected in 1828 in the white style so common everywhere in Norway.
-(The architect was Hans Linstow who also designed the Royal Palace in Oslo.)
-It was removed in 1905 leaving only the old burial chapel with a 1791 clock tower on the grounds.
-The cemetery has been in place from The Middle Ages until now.
+There have been at least three churches here.
+The first was a stave church from the 1300s, the second church was built in the 1600s.
+In 1725 neighbours took ownership of the church, but it went into a period of decay.
+The congregation built a new church, the third, in 1828 in the white style, so common everywhere in Norway.
+(The architect was Hans Linstow who also designed the Royal Palace in Oslo.).
+The third church was removed in 1905.
+These days we find nothing but the old burial chapel with a 1791 clock tower on the grounds.
+The cemetery has been in use from The Middle Ages until now.

 The King’s Road was up until the 1700s the main road from Stavanger to Ogna in the south.
 Actually many travellers would skip the boggy land between Stavanger and Sandnes by taking a ship the length of the Gandsfjord and continue on land from there.
-The King’s Road was reportedly visited by Kings on a few occasions, but it was a very rough and basis road, like a bridleway.
-It was in parts and over the years extended to allow for carts and carriages.
+The kings of Denmark and Norway reportedly visited the King’s Road on few occasions.
+It was a very rough and basic road, like a bridleway.
+In order to allow for carts and carriages, the road was in parts and over the years extended in width.

-During the 1800s the north-south roads moved inland and by the advent of the railway at the end of that century the old coastal road was left in oblivion, only to be used by local farmers.
+During the 1800s new north-south roads were constructed inland.
+By the advent of the railway at the end of that century, the old coastal road was left in oblivion.
+It would from now on only be used by local farmers.
 The road-like structure we are now able to hike on, for some of the stretches, are more like tractor roads and may reveal its royal history only to the trained eye.

 The first landmark after the cemetery is easy to spot; the three boathouses called Varhaugstøene.
-They are constructed in the traditional way on the coast; walls of large stones, wooden framework in the front and inside, and red roof tiles.
-These boathouses are by no means windproof – and they are not meant to be.
+Their construction is the traditional one on the coast.
+Walls of large stones, wooden framework in the front and inside, and red roof tiles.
+These kind of boathouses are by no means windproof – and they are not meant to be.
 The wind blows in between the stones drying the boat and fishing equipment inside.

 The farmers used to rely on fishing as a means to get an extra income, and for food.
-Their boats were never large as they were forced to pull them up on land after use.
+They never had large boats, because they had to pull them up on land after use.
 The exposure to wind and waves year-round made it impossible to have them lying on the boulder beaches.
 Consequently Jæren boats and boathouses are quite small.

 One may easily argue that this is the case with a number of buildings along Jæren.
 On this hike we pass by rusty pieces of metal, presumably related to shipwrecks and salvaging.
 There are a lot of old boathouses and even cabins to be seen which are perfect for those who are keen on studying the beauty of deterioration.
 To others these sights may look like neglected examples of cultural heritage objects.